chendelin1982/INTisp/README.md

 ## Support

-Thank you for deciding to choose Webister.
+Thank you for deciding to choose IntISP.
 Feel free to leave issues and make pull requests.

 ## Sponsor